Aavenir Logo

 A contract case usually comes before a judge because one or both parties claim that the contract was breached.
 A breach of contract is a failure, without legal excuse, to perform any promise that forms all or part of the contract.
 This includes failure to perform in a manner that meets the standards of the industry or the requirements of any express warranty or implied warranty, including the implied warranty of merchantability.

-When a party claims a breach of contract, the judge must answer the following questions:
+When a party claims a breach of contract, the judge must answer to the following questions:

 1. Did a contract exist?